For Immediate Release

 Tubac AZ–Real sunflowers (if the javelinas don’t eat them) juxtaposed against The Historic Lowe House grounds and other Old Town Tubac buildings will be the inspiration for plein air artists during a fun and beneficial Van Gogh Sunflower Paintout and Auction to be held at the Lowe House Project at 14 Calle Iglesia Old Town Tubac on Saturday, October 7th.

 Start painting as early as you want and throughout the day until 3:00 p.m.
 At that time, bring your work and an easel or mount to the historic Lowe House for display in the galleries and on the grounds.
 Attach a bidding sheet which we will provide.
 The silent auction and reception will begin at 3:30PM.
 Bidding will end at 5:00PM.
 Buyers will pick up their paintings and pay and we will get squared away by 6:00PM.

 The event is a fundraiser for the Lowe House Project.
 Proceeds from the sale of paintings will benefit the artist and the artist residency program.
 The split will be 60/40 artist/LHP.
-Be prepared to pay the commission to Lowe House Project at the time of the sale should your work sell.

 The Lowe House Project is a 501 (c) (3) non-profit organization providing live/work space and arts programming, workshops and “playshops” and collaborative community events presented by visiting artists.
 The programming is intended to foster creativity and develop educational projects via the arts supporting the tradition of “Tubac: Where Art and History Meet” and the cultural heritage of the Santa Cruz River Valley.